RiverCity Ferries: Fleet

-When operations commenced in November 2020, RiverCity Ferries's fleet consisted of 23 CityCats, three CityHoppers (none in service), six CityFerries (only one in service) and five KittyCats.
-All except the KittyCats are owned by Brisbane City Council.
+RiverCity Ferries's fleet consists of 27 CityCats and 5 KittyCats.
+The CityCats are owned by Brisbane City Council.
 The KittyCats are leased from Captain Cook Cruises.

-CityCat ferries
+CityCats

 The CityCat vessels are catamarans, and named after the Aboriginal place names for various parts of the Brisbane River and adjacent areas (with the exception of the 19th CityCat, the Spirit of Brisbane, which honours the 2011 flood recovery volunteers).
 All CityCats are operated by a crew of three - a master, a deck hand and a ticket seller.

 First generation

 First generation CityCats have a capacity of 149 passengers.
 These are to be replaced by additional fourth generation vessels.

 Second generation

 Second generation CityCats have a capacity of 162 passengers.

 Third generation

 Third generation CityCats have a capacity of 162 passengers.

 Fourth generation

-Seven fourth generation CityCats are being delivered from late 2019.
+Ten fourth generation CityCats are being delivered from late 2019.
 They have a capacity of 170 passengers, including 20 on an open upper deck, plus more space for wheelchairs and bicycles than earlier generations.
 The vessels which each cost $3.7 million, are being constructed at Murarrie by Aus Ships Group.

 In December 2019, Brisbane City Council awarded Aus Ships Group a contract for an additional six fourth generation CityCats to replace the first generation vessels at a cost of $3.73 million each.